You’re a hero. It’s in your DNA.

 Working with schools

-Our schools programme is delivered in partnership with Anna Freud, a leading mental wellbeing charity focused on support for children, young people and families.
+Our schools programme has been co-created in partnership with Anna Freud, a leading mental wellbeing charity focused on support for children, young people and families.

-We’ve been working with young people, parents and schools for two years to create the programme.
+We’ve been working with young people, parents and schools for two years to create D-CYPHR.
 This is a health programme made with and for children and young people.

 For complete and detailed information on the programme please download our Participant Information Sheet for Parents and Guardians.